-The Carbrook program is currently home to a number of resident animals including, three horses, two goats, a pig, and four chickens.
-‘Benny’ the Border Collie x Maremma Sheepdog, and two additional equestrian vaulting horses make visits to the program.
-We are also home to many native animal species including Wood Ducks, Bees, Water Foul and other bird species.
+The Carbrook program is currently home to a number of resident animals including, two horses, two goats, a pig, and four chickens.
+Leo the Poodle and two additional training horses also make visits to the program.
+Native animal species that also call Carbrook home are Wood Ducks, Bees, Water Foul and other bird species.

 The concept of animal assisted learning draws on a variety of approaches used in both therapeutic and educational settings.
 The Carbrook program focus on the following benefits;

 - Young people may arrive at the program resistant to education as a result of negative prior experiences; animals provide an initial distraction, then challenge young people to view the program through fresh eyes.

 - Young people may find it difficult and uncomfortable to engage with others (particularly educators); animals provide a safety buffer, and assist in breaking the ice.

 - Young people may arrive fixated on themselves and their problems; animals provide a healthy distraction, where conversations and activities focus on the behaviour and needs of the animals.

 - Young people may arrive with a low self-concept, and belief that they have limited skills and abilities; animals provide opportunities for skills to be learned and confidence built in a short space of time.

 Much has been written about the connection between horses and humans.
 However there are a few important reasons we believe horses can be beneficial for young people with diverse needs.